 Six – Turn a blind eye to the media.

-Un-follow the Negative Nellie’s from Twitter, un-friend (or hide) the Facebook friends that only complain, and turn off the evening news.
+Social media is especially a downer a lot of the times, isn’t it?
+So, un-follow the Negative Nellie’s from Twitter, un-friend (or hide) the Facebook friends that only complain, and turn off the evening news.

 Seven – Focus on gratitude.
 Every night before you go to bed, write down at least three things you are thankful for.
 Going to sleep with gratitude on your mind will bring you a more positive approach when you wake to a new day.